 How do therapy and coaching compare?

 In general, therapy focuses on the student’s mental wiring, while coaching focuses on the student’s actions.
+There is some overlap.

 How do therapy, medicine, and coaching work together?